CLOSED CHURCHES WITHIN THE PRESENT BOUNDARIES OF THE SUSQUEHANNA CONFERENCE OF THE UNITED METHODIST CHURCH

 Final disposition:

-The building now houses the Peifer’s New Life Evangelical Congregational church.
+The building now houses the New Life Evangelical Congregational Church, a 2018 merger of the Peifer’s and Seibert (in Herndon) ECC congregations.

 14. McEwensville ME